By Dr. Mercola

 I've since come to appreciate that the type of fiber in your diet, as well as your gut health, play a major role in harnessing fiber's health potential while avoiding its potential pitfalls.

 When it comes to fiber, the recommended amount is between 20 and 30 grams per day.
-I believe about 32 grams per day is ideal.
+I believe about 50 grams per 1,000 calories is ideal.
 Unfortunately, most people get only half that, or less.
 This despite the fact that most eat a diet that is very high in grains.

 Part of the problem is that your best source of dietary fiber comes from vegetables and most people simply aren't eating enough veggies...